RyanFleck/Xalgo-System-Prototype/README.md

 It contains the the code to deploy a frontend and backed from the same Heroku container for easy sharing, discussion, and iteration.

+## Usage

+Casual users can simply browse to <https://xalgo-system.herokuapp.com/>, create and verify an account, then begin testing.
+The account verification email may arrive in your junk mail.
+For further instructions please read all the documentation written on the homepage.

 ## Development

 Install _Docker Desktop_ on Windows 10/OSX, or docker and docker-compose on GNU/Linux, then run the following